Rush Limbaugh, documented to be almost always right.

 It sounds like you did a great job shaping him.

-I'm sure when he was standing up in that classroom, he was uh reciting things he'd learned from you.
+I know he's obviously a rush baby, but I'm sure when he was standing up in that classroom, he was reciting things he'd learned from you.

-I didn't I didn't ask about that.
+I didn't ask about that.

-You know, he's he he's got a very nice girlfriend right now, and she respects him for what he believes in, and he and he stands up for it and he doesn't waver, and I'm really proud of him for that.
+You know, he's got a very nice girlfriend right now, and she respects him for what he believes in, and he stands up for it, and he doesn't waver.

 Well, congratulations, Greg.

-I I'm I'm I I can un I'm swelling with pride for you.
+I'm swelling with pride for you.

-I can understand exactly uh how you feel.
+I can understand exactly how you feel.

 Congratulations.

-A brief time out.
+A brief timeout.

-We'll be back and continue uh after this.
+We'll be back and continue after this.

 Yeah, be right back.

-Stay with talent on loan from God.
+Talent on loan from God.

-Got to hear this sound bite, folks.
+Got to hear this soundbite, folks.

 This is Senator Schumer this morning on the floor of the Senate, and he is outraged.

-It is just mind-boggling to believe that the Iraqi Prime Minister would decide that it would be okay to give amnesty to those who hurt Americans.
+It is just mind-boggling to believe that the Iraqi prime minister would decide that it would be okay to give amnesty to those who hurt Americans.

 What kind of ally is this?

-You should call your friend the Prime Minister and get him to retract this evil statement immediately.
+President Bush, you should call your friend the Prime Minister and get him to retract this evil statement immediately.

 How can we ask American young men and women to risk their lives in Iraq if those who seek to shoot at them are then absolved of any blame?